erlang/otp/erts/emulator/internal_doc/BeamAsm.md

 native code on x86-64.
 This allows the loader to eliminate any instruction dispatching overhead and also specialize each instruction on their argument types.

-BeamAsm does not do any cross instruction optimizations and the x and y register arrays work the same as when interpreting BEAM instructions.
+BeamAsm does hardly any cross instruction optimizations and the x and y register arrays work the same as when interpreting BEAM instructions.
 This allows the Erlang run-time system to be largely unchanged except for places that need to work with loaded BEAM instructions like code loading,